 You may still be entitled to medical treatment in the country where you are living and working.
 Medical treatment for UK workers overseas may be free or at a reduced cost.

 In these cases, you would not have to pay social security in the country where you are working.
 You can complete form CA3837 using your Government Gateway account for this purpose.
 Post any other relevant information to the address supplied on the form.
-You will then receive an E101 certificate.

 What happens if you work as an employee in a country which has a Reciprocal Agreement or Double Contribution Convention?
 These arrangement are also called 'bilateral Social Security agreements'.